Meduzz/fuck.js/README.md

 There 2 versions of this function, the are both helper functions that makes it easier to trigger eventhandling in your DOM and back to your component with the Mutations you've defined.
 The second version of this function, lets you create a mutation from the raw event, so you can dig out data from it if needed.

+### Virtual Dom

+If you also extend VDomSupport your component will use vdom.
+That means that you get a new view() method to implement, access to hyperscript etc. And the framework will stopp remounting your component when ever you call update().

 ### [Mutation](se/chimps/fuckjs/Mutation.scala)

 Pretty much anything that changes the state of the component will inherit from this trait.
 Think case classes extending this trait, no biggie.